pkavumba/django-vectordb/README.md

 This will automatically sync the vectors when you create and delete instances.

-!!! note

 Note that signals are not called in bulk create, so you will need to sync manually when using those methods.

 Alternatively, you can import the following signals and register them by yourself: